abaxaci15/courseproject3/README.md

 Read in the subjects from the test and training sets, and merge them together into one file "subject" Merge "subject","y", and "x" into one file called "data" Read in the activity labels.
-Use the descriptive activity labels to name the activities in the data set, "data", to arrive at data set 1 for project
+Use the descriptive activity labels to name the activities in the data set, "data", to arrive at data set 1 for project</li>

 Data set 2 steps, which has averages of variables from data set 1 by each subject and activity Creates an interaction term to split the data set by subject and activity in a list